Glutened? 3 Steps to Recover from a Gluten Reaction

 L-Glutamine.
 Glutamine is an amino acid that is great for repairing damage to the gut, helping the gut lining to regrow and repair, undoing the damage caused by a gluten reaction.
 I recommend 3-5 grams a day for a week after exposure.

 Once you realize that you have been glutened, implement this three-step approach as soon as possible.
 If you are not seeing any improvement in your symptoms after three days or you’re getting worse.
 I would advise you to follow up with your physician.

 How to Avoid Getting Glutened

-Now that you know how to recover, let’s discuss how you can avoid this uncomfortable situation in the first place.
+Now that you know how to recover, let’s discuss how you can avoid the uncomfortable situation of being glutened in the first place.

 The best way to find out if you’re sensitive to certain foods is through an elimination diet.
-By eliminating common inflammatory foods such as gluten, dairy, grains and legumes, nightshades, corn, and soy among others, you can help your body repair the damage from inflammation.
+By eliminating common inflammatory foods such as gluten, dairy, grains and legumes, nightshades, corn, and soy among others, you can help your body repair the damage from inflammation and avoid being glutened.
 From there, you can slowly reintroduce foods through a reintroduction process that will help you identify the foods you’re sensitive to.
 This becomes a smoother process with the help of a symptom checker.